woodledoodle/BudgetBuddies/README.md

 Currently django is being used in the backend.
 To run please uss python manage.py runserver.
 In the front end, react and react-redux is being used.
 Please use npm run dev to start

+Dependencies I Used
+Redux-Thunk: middleware used to handle asynchronous actions in redux

+Webpack was used to put all modular components in the right architecture and with transpiling

 #Resources that i used
 https://react-redux.js.org/